Rainbow Table Attack

 Protecting yourself from rainbow table attacks is relatively straightforward if you follow these guidelines:

-- Eliminate passwords: The ONLY way to ensure the prevention of credential-based attacks is through eliminating passwords.
+- Eliminate passwords: The ONLY way to ensure the prevention of password-based attacks is through eliminating passwords.
 Without a list of password hashes to steal there is no way to execute a rainbow table attack.
 Learn more about passwordless authentication today and keep your most critical applications secure.

 - Use salting: Hashed passwords should never be stored without salting.
 This makes the password more difficult to decrypt.
 However, we recommend eliminating the alphanumeric password altogether.